keepaliveit-staging/staging.keepaliveit.co.uk/_pages/about.markdown

             <div class="col-xs-10">
                 <h3>Our bases</h3>
                 <p>
-                    Our staff work in our offices and remotely.
-If you need to visit us, this is <a href="/about/how-to-find-us">how to find our offices</a>.
-Please note that our offices are not currently accessible to the public and a meeting will need to be arranged prior to you coming to visit us.
+                    Our staff work at fixed office locations and remotely.
+Please note that our offices are not currently accessible for public access without booking an appointent with one of our I.T consultants.
+Once you've got an appointment, you'll be able to <a href="/about/how-to-find-us">find offices at the following locations</a>.
                 </p>
             </div>
         </div>